 - Personal History Statement - The police officer 2022 Personal History Statement (PHS) is the key document for our background investigation of police applicants.
 It is recommended that you begin completing this document as soon as possible.
 The following documents may be required to complete the personal history statement: Birth certificate, naturalization documents, high school transcripts, diploma or GED, College/university transcripts and diplomas for all schools attended, marriage licenses, divorce decrees, peace officer license, driver’s license and military discharge DD-214.
 Review and read ALL instructions before starting to complete the Personal History Statement.
 The personal history statement will be due on Friday, September 23, 2022 by 5:00PM (statements received after 5:00PM will not be accepted) from candidates successfully passing the written test and physical agility test.
 The PHS application needs to be a Word document.
 Do not convert it to a PDF.
 Please email your completed PHS to

 - Background Investigation - Family members, references, acquaintances, past employers and co-workers are interviewed, and a review is conducted of military and school records, driving records, credit history, and any other area the investigator deems appropriate.

 - Polygraph Exam - This interview is typically conducted by the SMPD polygraph examiner

-- Oral Interview Board - The interview panel is composed of 5 officers from various assignments around the department including the Chief or his representative.
+- Oral Interview Board - The interview panel is composed of 5 officers from various assignments around the department including the Chief or his representative, as well as a civilian panel member and a representative from Human Resources.
 The candidate will respond verbally to questions asked by the members of the panel which are designed to allow the panel to determine the communication skills, qualifications and character of the candidate.
 Questions asked during the interview will range from situational-based topics to questions arising during the background investigation.

 - Conditional Offer of Employment - A conditional offer of employment will be made to applicants who pass the oral interview.